allenmonkey970/AnimePahe-Downloader/README.md

 ### 2. Install dependencies

-It's recommended to use a virtual environment.
+It's best to use a virtual environment.

 ```bash
 pip install -r requirements.txt
 ```

-**Required dependencies:**
+Main dependencies:
 - `requests`
 - `beautifulsoup4`
 - `undetected-chromedriver`
 - `selenium`

-### 3. Run the CLI
+### 3. Run the script

 ```bash
 python main.py
 ```

-You'll be presented with a menu:
+You'll see a menu like this:

 ```
 ==== AnimePahe Downloader Main ====